hbctraining/variant_analysis/lessons/11_IGV.md

 #### Loading an IGV Session

 If we now open IGV back up, we will notice that it provides a fresh session.
-If we want to load a previous IGV session we will need to load it.
+If we want to see a previous IGV session, we will need to load it.
 To load an IGV session, go to the top bar and left-click <kbd>File</kbd> &#8594; <kbd>Open Session...</kbd>:

 <p align="center">
 <img src="../img/Load_session_IGV.png" width="400">
 </p>

-A window should pop-up and let you select the file you would like to load.
+A window should pop up and let you select the file you would like to load.
 Left-click the file you would like to load and then left-click <kbd>Open</kbd>:

 <p align="center">
 <img src="../img/Loading_session_IGV.png" width="400">
 </p>

-We can now see that we have loaded our previous IGV session! ***It is VERY IMPORTANT that if you move files that were loaded into IGV into a different location on your computer, IGV will not be able to find them and therefore not load your saved session!***
+We can now see that we have loaded our previous IGV session! ***It is VERY IMPORTANT to note that if you move files that were loaded into IGV into a different location on your computer, IGV will not be able to find them and therefore will not load your saved session!***

 ## Exercises